motion/orbit/projects/blog/src/pages/update-one/index.md

 If you're interested in building apps on top of Orbit, get in touch with me below.
 I'll set up a Slack room where we can play with early builds and build cool apps together.

-### Going forward
+### Join our Orbit

-There's a lot more I'd like to write, but I think this is more than enough to start.
-Keep in mind this is a really early build, and we have a lot of pieces almost ready, so thing will change quickly from here.
-I'd love to take your feedback in as much as possible to help shape it in the right way.
+There's a lot more I'd like to write, but this enough to start.
+Keep in mind these are early builds, we're putting a lot in motion but it's not quite to a revolution, yet.
+That said we have some interesting parts ready to fall in place.
+I'd love your feedback as much as possible keep our momentum on the right path.

 I'll keep our [roadmap](/roadmap) updated and send [mailing list](https://tryorbit.com) updates ~monthly.